-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances contravention of Building Control legislation.
-Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Principal Building Control Surveyor Delegated Plannii ng Enforcement Control Surveyor No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 175 To authorise the issue of Planning Contravention Notices pursuant to the Town and Country Planning Act 1990 (or any future modification or re-enactment therefore) and to institute criminal proceedings in the event of any failure to reply or reply correctly.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in Regulatory Committee Delegated
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 174A To initiate and carry out enforcement action in regard to contravention of Building Control legislation.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Principal Building Control Surveyor Executive Delegated Plannii ng Enforcement No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 175 To authorise the issue of Planning Contravention Notices pursuant to the Town and Country Planning Act 1990 (or any future modification or re-enactment therefore) and to institute criminal proceedings in the event of any failure to reply or reply correctly.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Regulatory Committee Delegated

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances accordance with the Council's procedures 176 To initiate and undertake enforcement action in regard to contravention of planning legislation.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated Genera • • • 177 To authorise the completion and issue of all Notices, Orders, Agreements, applications and other documentation relating to functions of the Regulatory Committee.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Regulatory Committee Delegated
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Planning Officer in accordance with the Council's procedures 176 To initiate and undertake enforcement action in regard to contravention of planning legislation.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated Genera 1 Todanon o proceduros 177 To authorise the completion and issue of all Notices, Orders, Agreements, applications and other documentation relating to functions of the Regulatory Committee.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Regulatory Committee Delegated

+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances

+Development

+Services Manager or

+the Development

+Management Principal

+Planning Officer in

+accordance with the

+Council's procedures

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 178 To take all necessary action under the Planning Acts including the institution of legal proceedings where planning control has been breached in accordance with policy approved by the Regulatory Committee in that regard.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated
+No. Powers and Duties Delegation Origin and Extent of Checks and Balances

+Exercised By Delegation

+178 To take all necessary action under the Planning Acts Executive Director for Regulatory Committee

+including the institution of legal proceedings where planning control has been breached in accordance with policy approved by the Regulatory Committee in that regard.
+Growth, Enterprise Delegated

+and Environment /

+Managing Director /

+Executive Director for

+Adults and

+Communities

+Assistant Director

+Growth & Enterprise,

+the Head of Planning

+and Development, the

+Development

+Services Manager or

+the Development

+Management Principal

+Planning Officer in

+accordance with the

+Council's procedures